OpenCode vs Claude Code: 161K Stars, Agent View, and the Provider War (2026)

 Claude Code

-Tab switching: Instantly swap between Build and Plan agents without commands.
+Tab switching + @mentions: Instantly swap between Build and Plan agents.
+Invoke @explore, @scout, @general, or custom agents inline.

 HTTP API: Control sessions from mobile, tablets, or remote machines.
 Start a task at your desk, review on your phone.